inQWIRE/pyvoqc/README.md

 pyvoqc requires Python 3 and a compatible version of pip.
 We recommend using [Anaconda](https://www.anaconda.com/products/individual) to make sure you get the right versions (e.g., see the instructions for setting up a Qiskit environment [here](https://qiskit.org/documentation/getting_started.html))

 Although pyvoqc is a Python package, it requires OCaml to build the underlying library code.
-At some point in the future we will remove this dependency by pre-compiling binaries, but for now you will need to install [opam](https://opam.ocaml.org/doc/Install.html).
+At some point in the future we hope to remove this dependency by pre-compiling binaries, but for now you will need to install [opam](https://opam.ocaml.org/doc/Install.html).
 Once you have opam installed, follow the instructions below to set up your environment.
 ```
 # environment setup
 opam init